spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 **VAR1: The topic `/robot_name/anti_instagram_node/transform` is not listed there:**

-The solution to this problem is to ensure that a anti-instagram node is launched which will publish a linear color transform under a topic `/robot_name/anti_instagram_node_name/transform`
+The solution to this problem is to ensure that the anti-instagram node is launched which will publish a linear color transform under a topic `/robot_name/anti_instagram_node_name/transform`

 If this topic is named different to `/robot_name/anti_instagram_node/transform` then you have to adapt it in the package [`anti_instagram`](#anti_instagram) in the image_transformer_node.py in line 51.